ESA title

 Customers and their Needs

-The overarching goal of the project’s user engagement is to ensure that a user base is built for the SiteObserver solution while it is being developed, and that the system infrastructure and tools are designed to meet the needs of this user base.
-To this end, a series of more specific objectives to the user engagement can be formulated as follows:
+The overarching goal of the project’s user engagement was to ensure that a user base was built for the SiteObserver solution while it was being developed, and that the system infrastructure and tools were designed to meet the needs of this user base.
+To this end, a series of more specific objectives to the user engagement was formulated as follows:

 • To ensure that technical developers in the project team understand user requirements and allow these to guide the development of the SiteObserver solution;